 Pflaumenkuchen, also known as zwetchgenkuchen.
-This is a German Plum cake baked with a light cake base and ripe plums…
+A German Plum cake made with ripe plums.
+Moist, sweet, spongy, and delicious!

-Baking this cake is quite easy but requires some time as it’s a yeasted cake so you need to have some patience waiting for the dough to rise!
+Baking this cake is quite easy but requires some time as it’s a yeasted cake so you need to have some patience waiting for the batter/dough to rise!

 You start off by pouring the milk in a pan, add the butter, and stir on medium heat until the butter dissolves but do not let the milk boil.
 After the butter dissolves, I placed the pan by an open window to allow it to cool slightly.